jfcherng-sublime/ST-AutoSetSyntax/README.md

 When command `auto_set_syntax` is called:

+1. Match extensions with the file name.
-1. Match the first line with results we found while loading plugin.
+1. Match the first line with file content.
 1. If there is any luck, set the corresponding syntax for the user.